-Whilst a documentary photographer will capture events as they unfold, I see myself more as the narrator in your story.
-I set the context of the story, link the various scenes together and make clear those finer points which are not obvious on their own.
+Whilst a documentary photographer will capture events as they unfold, I act more as the narrator in your story.
+I set the context, link the various scenes together and make clear those finer points which are not obvious on their own.

 Every story has a beginning, a middle and an end.
-That is exactly what I try to portray in your wedding album.
-Setting the context of the album with the beginning, breaking the main story into a number of definable ‘chapters’ and then ending on a high.
+I miror this in your album, setting the context of your album with the beginning, breaking the main story into a number of definable ‘chapters’ and then ending on a high.

-As with good any story-teller, I embellish where necessary to portray your story in the best possible way, tidying up background details, moving furniture and adding light.
-The story itself remains intact but is crafted to make it the most appealing edit of that story-line.
+As with any good story-teller, I embellish where necessary to portray your story in the best possible way, tidying up background details, moving furniture and adding light.

 <!– 1519430713346 –>